DanielLesko28/next-movies-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+App is deployed on Vercel :)
+You can find deployed app on address -> https://next-movies-app-six.vercel.app/

+QUICK RECAP

+The app is made with Next.js v15, Tailwind CSS with help of Local Storage also to delay the user inputs I used use-debounce package.
+I didn't want to create the images and in my eyes the easiest way was to use react-icons package.You can see a list of movies.
+Then you are able to search for a specific movie that you like.
+Each movie is clickable and it will take you to movie detail page where there are some more information about the movie.
+Each movie you can add to your favorites.
+You can go to your favorites page by clicking the red heart in top right corner.
+You can remove movies from favorites page if you got tired of them.
+On the bottom of page you can play around with pagination to list more surprising movies.When you scrolled down so far and you don't want to scroll back up to the beginning you can either click on my name and reload the page again or click the arrow up button and it will take you smoothly to the beginning of the website :)